Michaelmvv/Website-Code/README.md

 # Website-Code
 Welcome to the website source code.
-It will be updaed every now and again.
+It will be updated every now and again.